 1 Energy Demand in Africa

-Electricity has become an indispensable requirement to improve human life and achieve economic development.
-Households use it for cooking and refrigeration, essential facilities such as hospitals require it for cooling, lighting and emergency equipment.
-Agriculture is more efficient with electricity and industrial plants are heavily reliant on electricity to operate.
+Electricity has become indispensable to improving human life and achieving economic development.
+Households use it for cooking and refrigeration; essential facilities such as hospitals require it for cooling, lighting, and emergency equipment.
+Agriculture is more efficient with electricity, and industrial plants rely heavily on electricity.
 [1]

 Africa is on a back foot when it comes to electricity access and supply.
-In 2013 Africa had a total installed capacity of 147 GW, this was equivalent to what China was installing in one or two years to sustain their economy and way of life just a few years ago.
+In 2013, Africa had a total installed capacity of 147 GW, equivalent to what China installed in one or two years to sustain their economy and way of life just a few years ago.
 Since then the gap has just widened.
-[1] This pulls into stark contrast the difference in electricity access between Africa and other countries across the world.
-Africa is in desperate need of electricity.
-Not only for their economy but to improve the life quality of people on the continent.
-As example, Uganda recently launched a project referred to as “The Uganda Rural Electricity Access Project” (UREAP) specifically focussed on driving development in providing rural areas with electricity access with the main aim to improve livelihoods.
+[1] This starkly contrasts the difference in electricity access between Africa and other countries worldwide.
+Africa is in desperate need of electricity, not only for their economy but also to improve the quality of life of people on the continent.
+For example, Uganda recently launched a project called “The Uganda Rural Electricity Access Project” (UREAP), which specifically focused on driving development in providing rural areas with electricity access to improve livelihoods.
 Many other African countries such as Ghana are currently busy with large projects to develop natural gas import facilities to address the growing energy demand.
 Mckinsey and Company predicts that the need for electricity in Sub-Saharan Africa will dramatically increase leading up to 2040 from 452 TWh to a potential total requirement of 1570 TWh.
-This is indicative of the expected and continued increase in the supply and demand gap that needs to be filled.
+This indicates the expected and continued increase in the supply and demand gap that needs to be filled.
 [2]

-Figure 1 illustrates the current energy mix in African countries located on the coast of Africa.
-The figure shows that most countries rely either on renewables or oil as their main source of energy.
+Figure 1 illustrates the current energy mix in African countries on the coast of Africa.
+The figure shows that most countries rely on renewables or oil as their main energy source.
 Important to note that due to location, these countries can more easily resort to importation of additional energy resources.
 South Africa is seen to have the highest reliance on coal, mainly due to its domestic coal resources.
-To fill the gap in increasing the amount of energy generated, these countries will have to either invest in more renewable energy sources, oil or natural gas.
+To fill the gap in increasing the energy generated, these countries must either invest in more renewable energy sources, oil or natural gas.

 FIGURE 1: PRIMARY ENERGY DEMAND MIX BY COUNTRY (2013).
 [2]

 The use of natural gas to generate power has been rapidly increasing over the last few years.
-Mainly due to shale fracking in the USA, which has caused a significant drop in gas prices, resulting in gas becoming more competitive as an energy source globally.
-This made natural gas a feasible option to bridge the energy gap for African countries.
+This is mainly due to shale fracking in the USA, which has caused a significant drop in gas prices, making gas more competitive as an energy source globally.
+This made natural gas a feasible option for African countries to bridge the energy gap.

 Currently, 22 African countries have proven gas reserves, which is good news for the continent’s energy demands [3].
-Nigeria, Libya, Algeria and Egypt hold 91% of Africa’s gas reserves, and Africa itself holds approximately 10% of the global gas reserves [4].
-This has driven many African countries to start developing their own gas reserves for exportation, especially for those who does not have a developed local natural gas market.
-But for some African countries, natural gas could be the best way to fill their local energy gap, and so initiate the need to develop domestic gas infrastructure to create a local market.
+Nigeria, Libya, Algeria and Egypt hold 91% of Africa’s gas reserves, and Africa holds approximately 10% of the global gas reserves [4].
+This has driven many African countries to start developing their gas reserves for exportation, especially for those who does not have a developed local natural gas market.
+However, natural gas could be the best way for some African countries to fill their local energy gap.
+So, the need to develop domestic gas infrastructure to create a local market has been initiated.

-Under the current economic circumstances (low gas cost) and in most cases (depending on the capex and transport costs) natural gas is less expensive to use for power generation compared to coal.
+Under the current economic circumstances (low gas cost) and in most cases (depending on the capex and transport costs), natural gas is less expensive to power generation than coal.
 In situations where a country has access to renewable resources for hydro, solar or wind power generation, natural gas has also been found to be cheaper to develop.
-Hydro electricity is reliant on a country having access to sufficient water to generate power to even be considered but is mainly economically feasible on a large scale (> 100 MW).
-On a small scale (0.1 MW – 10 MW) the costs are higher per kW to generate and often it is not a feasible solution for power generation.
-[5] Hydro electricity is also affected by climate change and droughts introducing risk for investors and less reliable power [6].
-In terms of solar and wind power, both have long payback periods.
-Often the IRR is at the point when the plant starts needing significant maintenance, reducing the profitability of the project.
+Hydroelectricity relies on a country’s access to sufficient water to generate power even to be considered, but is mainly economically feasible on a large scale (> 100 MW).
+On a small scale (0.1 MW – 10 MW), the costs are higher per kW to generate, and it is often not a feasible solution for power generation.
+[5] Hydro electricity is also affected by climate change and droughts, introducing risk for investors and less reliable power [6].
+Solar and wind power both have long payback periods.
+Often, the IRR is at the point when the plant needs significant maintenance, reducing the project’s profitability.
 This makes it less attractive to investors.
 [7]

 One of the other benefits driving development in natural gas power generation is that power plants can be constructed faster, this means quicker turnaround times.
-This enables countries to address the energy demand faster.
-Which is seen as a huge benefit in countries desperate for electricity.
+This enables countries to address the energy demand faster, which is a huge benefit in countries desperate for electricity.
 It must be said that the shorter lead times may come at a higher price due to more labour required to get the plant up and running faster, which could offset some of the benefit.
-Natural gas is also flexible and different scales of plants can easily be constructed and remain profitable which is beneficial to address the specific energy demand in an area.
-This flexibility makes it an attractive solution in Africa especially as power generation can be size according to a specific area’s need.
+Natural gas is also flexible, and plants of different scales can easily be constructed and remain profitable, which is beneficial in addressing the specific energy demand in an area.
+This flexibility makes it an attractive solution in Africa, especially as power generation can be sized according to a specific area’s need.

-The low gas cost, high flexibility and short lead times has made natural gas an attractive alternative for Africa to address the gap.
-In addition, this has made it a more attractive option for investors which has further driven the development of natural gas in Africa.
+The low gas cost, high flexibility, and short lead times have made natural gas an attractive alternative for Africa to address the gap.
+This has also made it a more attractive option for investors, which has further driven the development of natural gas in Africa.

 2 Natural Gas Power Generation